Naismith Memorial Basketball Hall of Famer Chris Mullin is in his third season as head men’s basketball coach at his alma mater.

 The first head coach in program history to have played under Lou Carnesecca

-One of just seven Hall of Famers actively coaching at the NCAA Men's Division I level (Jim Boeheim, John Calipari, Tom Izzo, Mike Krzyzewski, Rick Pitino and Roy Williams)
+One of just eight Hall of Famers actively coaching at the NCAA Men's Division I level (Jim Boeheim, John Calipari, Patrick Ewing, Tom Izzo, Mike Krzyzewski, Bill Self and Roy Williams)

 The only current Hall of Fame Division I coach to be inducted as a player